Can hypnosis reduce pain? That’s a question hypnotherapists hear all the time.

 The good news: You can test hypnosis in your home, right now.
 Self-hypnosis involves following a script or recording to reach hypnosis.
 Download our pain management hypnosis recording now to see for yourself.

-To experience relief from pain with the use of hypnosis, take a look at these resources.
+To significantly reduce your pain with the use of hypnosis, take a look at these resources.
 We’ve listed them in order from the smallest to greatest investment.
-The greater the investment, the faster you’ll see results, but if you’re persistent and committed, even our free workbook will help you break free from pain.
+The greater the investment, the faster you’ll see results, but if you’re persistent and committed, even our beginner resources will help you experience relief from pain.